A complete history with facts, uses, pros, cons, and ballistic information.

 Below this section you can read the entire article.

-What is the effective range of the 308 Winchester?
+What is the effective range of the 30-06 Springfield?

-The effective range will vary depending on your given load and what you’re attempting to do with it.
-For most, the effective range is 800 yards and under, depending on what you’re hunting, even though this cartridge can be stretched out much further than that.
+The effective range of the 30-06 Springfield will vary depending on your given load and what you’re attempting to do with it.
+For most hunters, the effective range is 400 yards and under, depending on what you’re hunting, even though the cartridge itself is more than capable of taking deer at much farther distances possibly out to 1,000 yards.
+Most shooters don’t posess the needed skill to land a quick kill at these ranges.

-What other caliber is the 308 Win equivalent to?
+What other caliber is the 30-06 equivalent to?

-What rifles can I find the 308 in?
+What modern civilian rifles can I find the 30-06 in?

 Any decent rifle will need a good scope.
 Check out this one from Bushnell.